-Many leading health agencies classify every type of asbestos as being carcinogenic.
+Many respected health agencies classify every category of asbestos as being carcinogenic.

-Some of these studies attempted to categorise toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the poorest in terms of danger to health.
+Some of these studies attempted to classify toxicity levels in asbestos, and concluded that Chrysolite, the serpentine asbestos category, is by far the poorest in terms of danger to health.

 Types of Asbestos

-There are six kinds of asbestos, which come under either the amphibole or serpentine mineral categories, which are:
+There are six kinds of asbestos, which come under either the amphibole or serpentine mineral groups, which are:

 - Chrysotile (White Asbestos)